willarion/react-firebase-chat/chat/README.md

-# Chat made with Firebase and [Create React App](https://github.com/facebook/create-react-app).
+# Chat made with Firebase and Create React App

 Firstly you need to install the app with  `npm install`.